codegowhere/react-inject-env/README.md

 ## Goals

-`react-inject-env` attempts to solve this problem in the simplest and most straightforward way with the following in mind:
+`react-inject-env` attempts to solve this problem in the simplest and most straightforward way with the following goals in mind:

 1. Does not require a rebuild
-2. Minimal code change involved
+2. Minimal code change required
-3. Allows sync access of environment variables
+3. Allows synchronous access of environment variables
 4. Supports a wide amount of tools and scripts
 5. Works with command line environment variables
+6. Simple and straightforward

 ## Compatibility